Atlas975/Notes/MediaCoding/Convolution.md

 ## Strided convolutions
-- Describes the jump size after each convolution, larger strides further compress an image, strides that fall out of bounds are skipped to where the number of strides in any given dimension is equal to the floor of n/f
+- Describes the jump size after each convolution, larger strides further compress an image, strides that fall out of bounds are skipped
+- Effective for downsampling an image, also computationally efficient by reducing the number of times the kernel is applied

 ![[Pasted image 20220621142807.png|450|450]]